HIGH-DENSITY HYDRO™

 The North American Power Grid Faces Critical Challenges

-on its power grid within the next five years, and immediate action is essential to avoid potential disruptions.
+The North American continent is expected to face severe strain on its power grid within the next five years, and immediate action is essential to avoid potential disruptions.

 A significant increase in peak demand is anticipated, driven by factors such as heatwaves, winter storms (resulting from climate change), economic expansion in major cities, demographic shifts, industry electrification, and the rapid growth of data centers.